Mass of $C^0$-asymptotically hyperbolic spaces via the normalized Ricci-DeTurck flow: Introduction

 Suppose $R_{C^0_{\beta}}(g)(x)\geq-n(n-1)$, for $\beta\in (0, \frac{1}{2})$ and for any $\Phi(x)\in A(0, 0.8r, 12r)$.
-Let $\varphi$ be any smooth positive function with $supp\varphi\subset\subset(0.9, 1.1)$ and with nonzero integrals over $(0.9, 1.1)$ and $\varphi_{\theta}(l, t)$ be defined as \eqref{varphithe} for any $\theta<T'$.
+Let $\varphi$ be any smooth positive function with $supp\varphi\subset\subset(0.9, 1.1)$ and with nonzero integrals over $(0.9, 1.1)$ and $\varphi_{\theta}(l, t)$ be defined as \eqref{varphithe} for any $\theta<T_*$.
 Then the limit

 exists, and either finite or $+\infty$.
-Furthermore, the limit $\lim_{r\to\infty} M_{C^0}(g, \varphi_{r^{-\eta}}(\cdot, t), r)$ is finite if and only if the last condition in Theorem 2.9 of \cite{MR4685089} is satisfied. \end{thm}
+Furthermore, the limit $\lim_{r\to\infty} M_{C^0}(g, \Phi, \varphi_{e^{-r\eta}}(\cdot, t), r)$ is finite if and only if the last condition in Theorem 2.9 of \cite{MR4685089} is satisfied. \end{thm}

 It should be noted that our approach is similar to that of Burkhardt-Guim \cite{MR4685089}, but there are essential difficulties specific to asymptotically hyperbolic manifolds.
 The first challenge we encounter is the need to use the normalized Ricci-DeTurck flow instead of the standard Ricci-DeTurck flow, as the normalized version preserves hyperbolicity.
-Since the normalized Ricci-DeTurck flow is not scaling invariant, proving the almost monotonicity of the $C^0$ local mass in section 5 becomes more intricate.
+Since the normalized Ricci-DeTurck flow is not scaling invariant, proving the almost monotonicity of the $C^0$ local mass in section 4 becomes more intricate.

-On the other hand, we assume $\tau>\frac{2n-1}{3}$ rather than $\tau>\frac{n}{2}$.
+On the other hand, our assumption is stronger than $\tau>\frac{n}{2}$.
 This is because some information is lost after mollification via the normalized Ricci-DeTurck flow, as detailed in Section 5.
 In contrast to the results by Chrusciel-Herzlich \cite{Chrusciel03} and Gicquaud-Sakovich \cite{gicquaud2025}, we cannot show that the limit in Definition \ref{mac0} is independent of the choice of the coordinate chart at infinity $\Phi$ and we can only define the mass function for $V^0$ because of Lemma \ref{c2scalar}.